 - a location for the bay must be found that is acceptable to the police

-- your application must receive the support of a local County Council member and your parish council
+- your application must receive the support of your ward councillors and your parish council

 To apply for a disabled parking bay, email firstname.lastname@example.org.